A Novel Generator with Auxiliary Branch for Improving GAN Performance: Experimental Results

 \subsection{Evaluation Metric}

-FID~\cite{heusel2017gans} and IS~\cite{salimans2016improved} are most widely used assessments that measure how well the generator synthesizes the image.
+FID~\cite{heusel2017gans} and IS~\cite{salimans2016improved} are the most widely used assessments that measure how well the generator synthesizes the image.
 More specifically, FID, which computes the Wasserstein distance between the distributions of the real and generated samples in the feature space of the Inception model, is defined as follows:

 where $ \{\mu_p,C_p \}$ and $\{\mu_q,C_q \}$ are the mean and covariance of the samples with distributions of real and generated images, respectively.
-Lower FID score indicates that the generated images have better quality.
-Whileas, Salimans~\etal~\cite{salimans2016improved} demonstrated that IS is strongly correlated with the subjective human judgment of image quality.
+A lower FID score indicates that the generated images have better quality.
+On the other hand, Salimans~\etal~\cite{salimans2016improved} demonstrated that IS is strongly correlated with the subjective human judgment of image quality.
 IS is expressed as

 where \textit{l} is the class label predicted by the Inception model~\cite{26szegedy2016rethinking} trained by using the ImageNet dataset~\cite{23deng2009imagenet}, and $p(l|X)$ and $p(l)$ represent the conditional class distributions and marginal class distributions, respectively.
 In contrast with the FID, the better the quality of the generated image, the higher the IS score.
-In our experiments, we randomly generate 50,000 samples and compute the FID and IS scores using the same number of the real images.
+In our experiments, we randomly generated 50,000 samples and computed the FID and IS scores using the same number of real images.